artificial-intelligence-class/artificial-intelligence-class.github.io/index.md

 ---

 <div class="alert alert-danger" markdown="1">
 **Waitlist update**: No additional permits are available, because the class is now full.
+The course will be offered again in Fall 2023.
 </div>